HerveAbdi/tempoR4SPISE2024/README.md

 <!-- badges: end -->

 tempoR4SPISE2024
+provides data,
+*R*-code,
+programs,
+and documentation
-provides data, programs, and documentation for the SPISE-2024
+for the SPISE2024
 *Advanced Workshop on Sensory Evaluation*
-(which took place from July 24, to July 25,
+(scheduled for July 24, to July 25,
-2022, inHo Chi Minh City Vietnam).
+2024, in Ho Chi Minh City Vietnam).

+If you are only or mstly interested in the data and the statistics, the *vignettes* are for you.
+If you are interested in the code,
+Keep on reading

 ## Installation

 You can install the development version of tempoR4SPISE2024 with the following lines of code: